 Are you ready to book?
 I recommend and use:

-If you click through and use these links to book, you pay nothing extra and I earn a small commission.
-It is one way to support this blog and keep it free 😊
+If you click through and use these links to book, you pay nothing extra and I earn a small commission on qualifying sales.

 7. Finalize details with the hotel